addania/coding/src/pages/Npm.md

 date: "2019-11-26"
 ---

-npm start will look into package.json in the script section under command START. and it will execute whatever is there.
-FOr applications created by create react app, there will be:
+<code>npm start</code> will look into package.json in the script section under command <code>start</code>.
+It will execute whatever is in there.
+For applications created by create-react-app, there will be:
 ```
 "start": "react-scripts start",
 ```

-> <code>react-scripts start</code> will start local host environment under port number: 3000
+><code>react-scripts start</code> will start local host environment under port number: 3000

 > If I have gatsby project, I can also write
 ```
 npm start
 ```

-> This will also execute whatever is in package.json, in scripts under <code>start</code>
+> <code>npm run develop</code> will also execute whatever is in package.json, in scripts under <code>start</code>
 ```
 "npm run develop",
 ```